pandanite-crypto/pandanite/README.md

 ### Getting Started

 1. The first step is to create a founding wallet.
 This can be done using the create wallet application.
 Save the key file and keep it in a safe location.
 Never share it with anyone.
 If you lose this key you loose your wallet.
 2. The second step is to setup a node.
 Nodes can have mining switched on or switched off (if you don't want the node hogging your CPU).
 Instructions for compiling the code from source are below.
-We also offer hosted panda coin miner nodes for $49.99 a month -- we charge this to pay for our server costs.
+We also offer hosted panda coin miner nodes for $49.99 a month (to pay for our server costs).
 3. Once the node is ready, you can start it by specifying your public wallet address (which is written in the key-file).
 This address is where coins mined by the node will be stored.

 ### Building